artist, author, producer and director

 🔸Germany, Japan and U.S.A.

-Having so far participated in a wide variety of notable projects — ranging from fine art, publications, documentary to digital art, Ito’s profile has appeared in prominent magazines in Germany, USA and Japan.
-Petersen’s Photographic magazine (USA) once described her as “a painter of light” and Eyes for Excellence, a feature on her was included on the PIC’s (Photo imaging Information Council) official website.
+Having so far participated in a wide variety of notable projects –ranging from fine art, publications, advertising, documentary work to digital art, Ito’s profile and portfolios have appeared in renowned magazines in Germany, USA and Japan.
+Petersen’s Photographic (USA) magazine once described her as “a painter of light” and the US Imaging Council named her as “Eye for Excellence”

-After majoring in Aesthetics and Fine Art History at Tokyo’s Keio University, Ito studied Philosophy (Ruhr-University Bochum) as well as Photography and Applied Art (Essen Gesamthochschule [the successor of the renowned Folkwang Schule / currently: University of Duisburg-Essen]), while concurrently embarking on her path as a photo-artist and art pundit in Germany, where she also was a member of the German Federation of Journalists (DJV).
+Having studied both in Japan (B.A. in Fine Art History and Aesthetics, Keio University, Tokyo) and Germany (Major: Applied Art and Communication Design, Essen Gesamthochschule [now: University of Duisburg-Essen]), Ito embarked on her path as a photo-artist and art pundit in Germany, where she also was a member of the German Federation of Journalists (DJV).

-Ito has a long career as artist and author as well.
-She is author/editor of eight books, including a photo essay on rituals of the most representative temples and shrines comprising the World Cultural Heritage Site in Nara: “Kokorono Sumika Nara: Inochi no Kongen Narumono to no Deai (literally: Encounter with the fundamentals of life in Nara)” published by Randomhouse Kodansha in 2010.
+Ito looks back on a long track record as artist and author as well: she is author/editor of eight books, including a photographic feature of rituals at some of Japan’s most representative temples and shrines (within the UNESCO World Cultural Heritage Site Historic Monuments of Ancient Nara: “Kokorono Sumika Nara: Inochi no Kongen Narumono to no Deai (literally: Encounter with the fundamentals of life in Nara)” published by Randomhouse Kodansha in 2010.
 Her photo text book entitled “Miseru Shashinjutsu (literally: Enthralling Photography)” was selected for inclusion in the official reading list for Japanese public libraries by The Japan Library Association, 2007.

 Her most recent book is “Nihon no Kamon to Seishi: Dentohbi to Keifu (literally: Encyclopedia of Japanese Family Crests — 1400 Years of Beauty & Tradition)” in 2013.

-Ito’s recent academic essay is about Yasuhiro Ishimoto, An Eye for Generating Moments, published in the exhibition catalogue of the Museum & Library of Musashino Arts University in 2009.
+One of Ito’s academic essays is about Yasuhiro Ishimoto, An Eye for Generating Moments, published in the exhibition catalogue of the Museum & Library of Musashino Arts University in 2009.

 Ito also had three exhibitions about documentary works of renowned kyogen master, Mannojo Nomura V. whose tribute photo book, “ManzaiRaku” was published in 2004.

-Her essays and critiques on subjects ranging from art & photography, cultural heritage & traditions as well as architecture and urban design, to intercultural/aesthetic issues have so far appeared in numerous notable specialty magazines and books.
+Her essays and critiques on subjects ranging from aesthetics & photography, cultural heritage & traditions as well as architecture & design, to intercultural issues have so far appeared in numerous notable specialty magazines and books.

 🔶Media & Art Projects after 9/11

-Reminiscent of communications theorist Marshall McLuhan who postulated that “the medium is the message”, Ito aspires to create cross-media projects (media art/film, books, exhibitions, etc.) to promote her quest, “East meets West” through MEDIA ART LEAGUE, a creative mind & heart forum linking artists/creators, media-specialists /professionals and cultural/intellectual personages and opinion leaders/philanthropists in Japan, Europe and the Americas.
+Reminiscent of communications theorist Marshall McLuhan who postulated that “the medium is the message”, Ito aspires to create cross-media projects (media art/film, books, exhibitions, etc.) to promote her quest, “East meets West, North meets South” through MEDIA ART LEAGUE, a creative mind & heart forum linking artists/creators, media-specialists /professionals and cultural/intellectual personages and opinion leaders/philanthropists in Japan, Europe and the Americas.

 ※ Further profile of Miro Ito: click following listing.